 Actually before we go any further I should stop with the sausage roll talk because this isn’t even a sausage roll recipe.

-Specifically the tastiest dern spinach ricotta puffs you ever will pop into your mouth.
+Specifically the tastiest damn spinach ricotta puffs you ever will pop into your mouth.

 I made these bite-sized little brothers of the spinach and cheese triangle for Steph’s engagement party (remember her super cute proposal story I posted a few weeks ago?).
 She’s marrying into a gorgeous big Italian family, and the good news is my puffs went down a treat.
 So we can call them Italian-approved and move on.

-I wrote this post sitting across from Tahlia (who said she was writing too, but was mostly just downloading IQS recipes.
+I wrote this post sitting across from my friend Tahlia (who said she was writing too, but was mostly just downloading IQS recipes.
 Busted!) and I was trying to explain why these puffs are important to me.
 You see, I love a good spinach and ricotta puff.
 The problem is, the majority of spinach and ricotta puff pastry recipes that I’ve tasted out there are a little lacklustre.
 Bland.
 Dry.
 Too much ricotta.
 Over-cooked spinach.
 Not enough pastry to filling ratio.
 I think I may have lost Tahlia’s attention to a balsamic rice recipe at some point as I listed off these common puff issues, but hey.
 As a puff purist, these are things that are significant to me, and problems I wanted to avoid when I tackled the puffs for myself.

 Well you can rejoice, cheese and spinach lovers, because with a bit of testing and tweaking, I did it!
 In my opinion, these spinach ricotta puffs tick all the right boxes.
 They’re bite-sized, crispy little pockets of flavour, and carnivores and vegetarians alike will enjoy them.
 I mean I’m not going to lie; they look rustic as hell.
 I was going for neat little parcels, with tucked-in corners and teeny peaks of filling.
 That is not what I got, obviously.

 Move over, sausage rolls.
 Spinach and ricotta puffs are coming for ya.

 Spinach and Ricotta Puffs Recipe